Arksine/moonraker/docs/installation.md

 This document provides a guide on how to install Moonraker on a Raspberry Pi running Raspian/Rasperry Pi OS.
 Other SBCs and/or linux distributions may work, however they may need a custom install script.
+Moonraker requires Python 3.7 or greater, verify that your distribution's Python 3 packages meet this requirement.

 Klipper should be installed prior to installing Moonraker.
 Please see [Klipper's Documention](https://github.com/KevinOConnor/klipper/blob/master/docs/Installation.md)